-Sarasota Lawyer Creates Plans to Support Relatives with Special Needs
+Sarasota Special Needs Trust Lawyer Creates Plans to Support Relatives

 Sensitive and secure estate planning for your disabled family members

 Parents and grandparents of disabled children face difficult questions about the future.
 Addressing the financial concerns of special needs family members can be a challenge, but effective solutions do exist.
-Teresa K. Bowman, P.A. in Sarasota works closely with clients who seek to provide financial support to loved ones without affecting their eligibility for government assistance.
+Teresa K. Bowman, P.A. is a special needs trust attorney with offices in Sarasota and Osprey who works closely with clients seeking to provide financial support to loved ones without affecting their eligibility for government assistance.
 By crafting personalized legal instruments, I can relieve your stress and build a strong foundation for your loved one’s future.

 Knowledgeable adviser addresses your specific concerns